-Even as California’s drought began in 2011, many of the state’s aquifers were already significantly depleted, largely because, despite 100 years of effort to establish regulations for better management, California remained the only Western state without laws governing groundwater supply.
+Even as California’s historic drought began, many of the state’s aquifers were already significantly depleted, largely because, despite 100 years of effort to establish regulations for better management, California remained the only Western state without laws governing groundwater supply.
 The more dramatic results of groundwater depletion included the destruction of roads and other infrastructure due to land collapsing by as much as 30 feet, as well as seawater intrusion into vital freshwater sources along the state’s Central Coast.

 Recognizing the challenges that lack of regulation created for communities and natural spaces as well as broad water management throughout the state, Water Foundation staff identified groundwater reform as a priority for our work and for California.
 By the time the drought became serious enough to get Californians and their leaders to wake up and take notice, the Water Foundation had a clear and compelling story to tell and a diverse coalition of trusted voices to deliver the message.

 Understanding that weak political strategies that didn’t respond to the needs of diverse stakeholders had undermined attempts to establish groundwater regulation in the past, the Water Foundation worked with key partners to assemble leading strategists to join the effort, crafted a thoughtful approach and encouraged specific political leaders to join the effort.

 Once the campaign was underway, the Water Foundation saw the need to form relationships with the water agency community, including the Association of California Water Agencies, creating the basis for a powerful coalition.
 In addition, the Water Foundation provided resources for timely convenings of diverse interests, including the assembly of a coalition of Central Valley water agencies.
 The message that California’s future depends on effective management of our groundwater supplies began to be carried by key players throughout the agricultural community, business groups, local governments, environmental interests, and a host of other crucial stakeholder groups.
 A wave of support began to swell.